TamMelPer/Review/2-Review/README.md

-## README
+## 2. Band Pass Filter , 5 January 2021

+### Client Brief:
-Digital Audio Workstations

-filters applied to change how tracks sound

-write a band pass filters
+A Digital Audio Workstations company that requires a filter that can be applied to change how tracks sound.
+Write a band pass filters.

+### Information supplied:
-sound wave is a sequence of frequencies, an array of integers. min frequency and max frequency supplied default min and max frequency, 40, 1000 respectively.
+- Sound wave, which is a sequence of frequencies, an array of integers.
+- Min frequency and max frequency
+- Default min and max frequency, 40, 1000 respectively.
 Used together, never individually.

-[80, 90, 100, 110, 120], lower_limit: 90, upper_limit: 110 => [90, 90, 100, 110, 110]
+### Plan:

 Input                             | Output
 [90], 90, 110                     | [90]